Ryan Shanley: Hibernian

 Shanley moved on loan to Edinburgh City in June 2021 on a deal due to run for the whole of the 2021–22 season.
 This loan arrangement was cut short when Shanley was released by Hibs in August 2021.

 Edinburgh City

 Following his release by Hibs, Shanley signed for Edinburgh City on 2 September 2021.
+On 28 January 2023, during a match against Falkirk, Shanley suffered a concussion and lay unconscious for 30 seconds.
+He returned on 18 March 2023 in a match against Dunfermline Athletic.

+Falkirk

+After helping Falkirk achieve promotion to the Scottish Championship in the 2023–24 season, Shanley left the club by mutual consent on 4 December 2024.